Bar Magnet - Uses, Pole Strength, Definition, Types, Properties, Classification,

 Classification Of Magnets:

-Natural and manmade magnets are divided into two groups based on how they acquired their Magnetism , how long they retain their magnetic abilities, and their magnetic field.
-Natural magnets are far weaker than manmade magnets and can be found in nature.
+Natural and manmade magnets are classified based on their gain of Magnetism, how long they can show their magnetic abilities and their magnetic field.
+Natural magnets are weaker than manmade magnets and can be found in nature.

 1. Natural magnets - Natural magnets have a weak magnetic field and are found in nature.
 Natural magnets are commonly found in lodestones.